 Edo2net was a test network running the Edo protocol.
-Following the activation of the Florence protocol replacing Edo on Mainnet, Edo2net stopped being maintained on May 11th, 2021 (the bootstrap baker will no longer be producing blocks).
+Following the activation of the Florence protocol replacing Edo on Mainnet, Edo2net stopped being maintained on May 11th, 2021 (the bootstrap baker is no longer producing blocks).

 Delphinet was a test network running the Delphi protocol.
-Following the activation of the Edo protocol replacing Delphi on Mainnet, Delphinet stopped being maintained on Febuary 28th, 2021 (the bootstrap baker will no longer be producing blocks).
+Following the activation of the Edo protocol replacing Delphi on Mainnet, Delphinet stopped being maintained on February 28th, 2021 (the bootstrap baker is no longer producing blocks).

 Dalphanet was an experimental test network spawned during summer 2020

 featuring Sapling and baking accounts.
 Since this test network required

 a modified protocol environment, it was not available in any release branch.

 It was available in experimental branch

 Carthagenet was a test network running the Carthage protocol.
 Following the activation of the Delphi protocol replacing Carthage on Mainnet, Carthagenet stopped being maintained on December 12th, 2020.

 Babylonnet was a test network which ran the Babylon protocol.
 It was spawned after the injection of the proposal for Babylon.
 It ended its life on March 31st, 2020 as Carthage replaced Babylon on Mainnet on March 5th, 2020.